 I’m always a softie for books about books.
 Biblioburro by Jeanette Winter is about a man that travels on his two burros named Alfa and Beto through the Colombian hills bringing books to people in small villages.
 One warning…there was one page that I felt was out of place and not really needed.
 While the man is traveling, he encounters a bandit with a gun.
 The bandit ends up taking a book since the man doesn’t have money.
 My boys were a bit surprised by the gun and we had to spend a great deal of time talking about it.
 The book is based on a true story.

 Grab a printable book list of the books shared above.

 This list doesn’t cover every culture, but it is a start.
 I’d love to hear what multicultural books you think every preschooler should enjoy.

 P.S.
-For more great book recommendations and literacy ideas, we send out a weekly newsletter.
-Sign up to receive it for FREE each week.
+For more great book recommendations and literacy ideas, sign up for our free VIP newsletter.